Rebecca (1997 TV series)

 Rebecca is a 1997 British-German television drama directed by Jim O'Brien.
 The teleplay by Arthur Hopcraft is based on the 1938 novel of the same name by Daphne du Maurier.
 The serial was filmed for Carlton Television by Portman Productions in association with WGBH and Tele München.

-It was broadcast in the United States as a presentation of Masterpiece Theatre on PBS.
+Broadcast in the United Kingdom on 5 and 6 January 1997 on ITV, in the United States it was broadcast on 13 and 20 April of the same year on PBS, as part of Masterpiece Theatre.